Housseinch17/SpendlessExtended/README.md

 - 🔐 **Authentication** – Login, registration, 5-digit PIN.
 - 🔒 **Encrypted Data Storage** – All PINs are encrypted before being stored locally.
-- 💰 **Finance Tracking** – Record income & expenses, categorize transactions, and view largest transaction and weekly spending.
+- 💰 **Finance Tracking** – Record income & expenses, categorize transactions, and view largest transaction and previous week spending(expenses only).
 - 📊 **Dashboard & Transactions** – Shows **recent transactions for the last 2 dates**, account
   balance, largest transaction, show all navigation, and create new transactions via FAB.
 - 🗂 **All Transactions** – Lists all transactions with headers date, and export options (PDF/CSV).
-- 📤 **Export Data** – Export transactions as **PDF or CSV** for current, last, last three, all, or custom date ranges.
+- 📤 **Export Data** – Export transactions as **PDF or CSV** for dates such as current, last, last three, all, or custom ranges.
 - ⚙️ **Settings** – Update preferences, session duration, lockout duration, and biometric settings.
 - 🖥 **Secure UX** – PIN prompt on session expiry, lock screen after 3 failed attempts, seamless navigation and session handling.